 You have come to the right place if you want to feel catered to and welcomed.
 Snowbird deals abound at many Myrtle Beach restaurants up and down the Strand.
 As a way of showing their appreciation, numerous Grand Strand eateries offer snowbird discounts, as well as the ever-popular, two-for-one special.

-Fortunately, because Myrtle Beach caters to snowbirds, it is not difficult to find discounts for a broad range of activities, from shelling to live entertainment.
-And of course golf is a big deal here.
+Fortunately, because Myrtle Beach caters to snowbirds, it is not difficult to find discounts for a broad range of activities, from golf to live entertainment.
 Sales on local merchandise are always underway this time of year as well.
 Exclusive discounts and seasonal offers are available from a variety of theaters and attractions, which means you don’t have to worry about your shopping and entertainment budget.

 There is so much to see and do on the Grand Strand and without the summer crowds, everything seems a bit more enjoyable.
 You can delight in a spectacular show at one of the area’s many theaters, or shop on Ocean Boulevard, at Tanger Outlets or visit that infamous shopping paradise called Broadway at the Beach.
 You may even decide to take shag dancing lessons.